What to Know

 What about children and pregnant women?

-You must be 18 to get the coronavirus vaccine.
 Pfizer began enrolling children between 12 and 17 for trial in the fall.
 Moderna's trials for children are just starting.
+Moderna is conducting a study of its COVID-19 vaccine in children younger than 12 — one that will include babies as young as 6 months.

 Pregnant woman have been excluded from large-scale clinical trials.
 Dr. Christopher Zahn, the vice president of practice activities of the American College of Obstetricians and Gynecologists, told NBC News that pregnant women should consult their doctors and make a decision based on the available data and their “individual risk factors and the potential benefits.”